-Most problems with your computer will come through bad practice.
-It's a truism that the single most vulnerable part of your computer is your fore-finger - if you stay away from questionable or bad websites and avoid clicking on questionable or bad links, your computer will very likely remain clean.
+Most problems with your computer will develop through bad practice.
+It's a truism that the single most vulnerable part of your computer is your fore finger - if you stay away from questionable or bad websites and avoid clicking on questionable or bad links, your computer will very likely remain clean.

 Here are some typical problems you may encounter: